 When the cattle aren’t occupying a seat on the train, consider taking a ride on it yourself.
 Run by volunteers, the steam engine treks to the nearby town of Enterprise through the timeless Smoky Hill River Valley.
 Another way to get a feel for Abilene?
 Visit the Heritage Center, or if you don’t mind a little kitsch, step into the living history of Old Abilene Town, which still serves up sarsaparillas in the saloon, sells artisan crafts in the general store and recreates gunfights on Main Street.
 If you're in Abilene in August, the Central Kansas Free Fair is a summer tradition full of things to check out from the Demolition Derby to the Wild Bill Hickok PRCA Rodeo.

 Abilene has history around every corner.
-It’s the town where President Dwight D. Eisenhower was born, and so in the “five-star” museum district, a tour of the Eisenhower Presidential Library & Museum is a must.
+It’s the town where President Dwight D. Eisenhower was raised, and so in the “five-star” museum district, a tour of the Eisenhower Presidential Library & Museum is a must.
 You can also get a feel for what life was like at the turn-of-the-century in Abilene by taking a tour of the Seelye Mansion, which is still lit with original Edison light bulbs.
 A less expected spot to visit on your trip?
 The Greyhound Hall of Fame, which explores the fascinating history of the canine and evolution of the racing industry.

 When you get hungry, stop into the Three One One (located where else but 311 N. Spruce Street), a local favorite that serves up fresh fish tacos.
 Or eat like Ike did at Mr. K’s Farmhouse (formerly Lena’s).
 Definitely don’t miss the chance to sample some of the fried chicken during your stay; the historic Brookville Hotel has been serving up its iconic family-style dinner since 1915.